stepheng123/Project_Take2/Documentation.md

 This main page also sets the expectation of the website visitor to the site.

 ## Australia's Economy at a glance
 One of the interesting dataset obtained during the exploration for this project was from the Department of Trade and Foreign Affairs.
+From this source, the team obtained a wealth of data about Australia and its trading partners since 1987.

+One interesting dataset was the balance of trade between Australia and its trading partners.
+The team used this historical data from 1987 to 2019 and plotted against a racing bar chart.
+This visual paints the story of Australia and its strongest top trading partners over time.

+## Australians at a Glance

+The next big factor about Australia is its population.
+The team found a multitude of sources describing the demography and population of Australia.
+The common source that summarized this data was wikipedia.

+Using web scraping techniques, the team web scraped the data from relevant wikipedia sites.
+The team also validated the information against its quoted source.
+Based on this, the team used jupyter notebook to build up basic charts for visual.
+The outcome of these visuals are displayed in this section.

+## Au